yeweiysh/ISAAC/README.md

 2. Kernel Density Estimation Toolbox (to make ISAAC run more faster) http://www.ics.uci.edu/~ihler/code/kde.html isaac is the main method.
 The input data is in the .txt format.
 Each row is an object and each column is an attribute.
 And the last column is the cluster label (for multiple clustering data, the last k columns are cluster labels).
 The output is the F1 value.

+If you have any questions, please contact Wei Ye (weiye@cs.ucsb.edu).
+Thanks for your interests.